firebolt-db/godocs/docs/Guides/working-with-engines/working-with-engines-using-ddl.md

 grand_parent: Guides
 ---

 You can create, run, and modify engines from the UI or using SQL API.
-You can perform scaling operations dynamically without having to stop your engines.
+Scaling operations on engines can be done dynamically without having to stop your engines.

 # Create Engines
 **UI** <br />